The way people treat you is taking a toll on your health, not to mention your self-esteem.

 To begin, you need to understand how you’ve already taught others to treat you — and what you can do to teach them differently.

-How Do You Teach Someone How to Treat You?
+How Do You Change The Way Someone Treats You?

-While some people live by the rule, “Treat people the way you want to be treated,” plenty of folks, by default, base their treatment of you either on their first impression or on the way they’re used to treating people, or how you may have allowed them to engage with you.
+While some people live by the rule, “Treat people the way you want to be treated,” plenty of folks base their treatment of you on a first impression, the way they’re used to treating people, or how you may have allowed them to engage with you.

-As you’ll see in the steps described below, your own behavior toward others and toward yourself is what others will look to for cues on how to treat you.
+And, as you’ll see in the steps described below, your behavior toward others and yourself is what others will look to for cues on how to treat you.

 9 Ways You Teach People How To Treat You